RESEARCH STARTER

 Context

 Florida is low-lying and has one of the longest coastlines of any US state.
-As a result, it would be severely affected should sea levels rise as a result of global warming.
-Geologists believe that, prior to the last ice age, worldwide sea levels stood some 95-125 meters higher than present levels.
-As the highest point in Florida is only 105 meters above sea level, the entire state must have been submerged at that time.
+As a result, it would be severely affected should sea levels rise continue to rise as a result of global warming.
+Geologists believe that, prior to the last ice age, worldwide sea levels stood 95–125 meters (311–410 feet) higher than present levels.
+As the highest point in Florida is only 105 meters (344 feet) above sea level, the entire state must have been submerged at that time.
 Evidence for this can be found in the old sandbars and seashells scattered everywhere on the Florida land surface.
-A rise in sea level of only 15 meters would submerge all of South Florida, including the Everglades.
+A rise in sea level of only 15 meters (49 feet) would submerge all of South Florida, including the Everglades.
 If all the ice on the planet melts, the entire state of Florida will disappear beneath the waves.

-During the 2020s, studies showed that global climate change was causing sea levels to rise at an increasing rate.
-Some estimates show that sea levels could be as much as two feet higher than their 2024 levels by the year 2060.
+During the 2020s, studies showed that global climate change was causing sea levels to rise more quickly.
+Some estimates show that sea levels may be 2 feet (0.60 meter) higher in 2060 than they were in 2024.
 This would have catastrophic consequences for Florida and other coastal regions, placing many areas underwater.

 Key Concepts

-- Category 5 storm: the most severe hurricane possible, with winds of at least 250 kilometers per hour and a storm surge of at least 5.5 meters
+- Category 5 storm: the most severe hurricane possible, with winds of at least 250 kilometers (155 miles) per hour and a storm surge of at least 5.5 meters (18 feet)

 - Everglades: a vast sawgrass marsh with occasional wooded “tree islands”